 Not all of this debt is bad debt; however, a significant percentage of consumers will struggle to pay back what they owe and feel doomed in the process.

-If you’re nodding your head as if to say “yep, that’s me,” keep reading to learn why being in debt doesn’t mean you’re doomed, regardless what the statistics might suggest.
+If you’re nodding your head as if to say “yep, that’s me,” keep reading this list to learn why being in debt doesn’t mean you’re doomed, regardless of what the statistics might suggest!

 Changing the “Debtor’s Viewpoint”

 Owing quadruple-digit sums with only so much income coming in each month is intimidating.
 Add owing quadruple-digit amounts in debt like credit cards, which carry monthly interest rates as high as 25 percent, and the situation is downright panic-inducing.